johnhenry/leroute/API.md

 `({ id: 123 });
 ```

-This API documentation provides an overview of the main functions and utilities provided by the Phrouter library.
+This API documentation provides an overview of the main functions and utilities provided by the Loute library.
 For more detailed information on specific use cases and advanced features, please refer to the README.md and the source code.